Suppression of quantized heat flow by the dielectric response of a compressible strip at the quantum Hall edge: Discussion

 In the fast (local, gapped) regime, the physical picture can be summarized as follows: An edge plasmon produces a local fluctuation of the charge density.
 This excess charge, in turn, polarizes nearby localized degrees of freedom within the compressible strip.
 Because these degrees of freedom couple nonlocally to the edge, their activation generates an attractive response downstream from the excitation point, effectively pulling the excess charge away and thereby reducing the local charge fluctuation at the edge.
 This negative feedback constitutes the origin of the reduced heat transport.

+A more microscopic realization of the dielectric scenario arises in the \emph{dipolar model} developed in Sec.~\ref{Microscopic model}, where the edge plasmon couples electrostatically to localized dipole moments embedded in the compressible strip.
+Such long-range dipolar interactions substantially enhance the nonlocal dielectric response, particularly when the strip is wide.
+Consequently, the back action modifies both the plasmon spectrum and the heat flux more strongly than in the generic finite-range model, yielding not only the universal $T^{4}$ suppression for a narrow strip ($Wk\!\ll\!1$), but also a $T^{3}$ law in the wide-strip regime ($Wk\!\gg\!1$).
+If the disorder density varies smoothly across the strip, the transverse integration becomes even more infrared-sensitive, and the resulting correction may soften further to a $T^{\alpha}$ dependence with $\alpha=2$ or even lower.

 By contrast, in the slow diffusive regime, the continuous version of this scenario emerges when the polarization field \(q(x,t)\) within the strip can propagate laterally.
 If this transport is cut off by relaxation at a rate \(\gamma_s\), the resulting feedback remains negative but acquires an extended spatial range, leading to enhanced nonlocality in the edge response.
 If the lateral transport is dominated by a diffusion pole, the back action changes sign.
 In that case, the correction to the heat flux becomes positive.
 Such behavior naturally occurs for conserved quantities, for example, for the charge response of the compressible strip.
 In this regime, the temperature dependence of the correction agrees with that found in Ref.~\cite{stabler_nonlocal}, where a similar mechanism was analyzed using the transmission line model.